Hap-Map/HapMap/reports/week5-report.md

 ## Last Week's Goals
 - Emily: Developing the initial layout and functionality of widgets for the navigation confirmation page and communicating with backend developers to facilitate integration of the Google APIs.
-- Pulkit: Work on a Flutter prototype and explore/integrate libraries and APIs we will use.
+- Pulkit: Add functionality and styling to existing widgets, connect widgets with controllers and models.
 - Simona: I will work on styling the search page of the Flutter App
 - Lauren:
   - Implement Places API for suggestion search
   - Create Place data object
   - Use Place object returned from search and enable place_id search from Directions API
   - Goals beyond next week
     - Get Maps API working for background of UI.
 Using polylines we want to be able to show the route which will update in real time using a users location
 - Aditya:
-  - Working on getting more familiarity with Flutter and Dart
+  - Working on implementing speech-to-text integration for the search bar
-  - Starting Google Maps API integration into our project
+  - Working on finding the route between two locations using the Directions API
-  - Working on other backend tasks and other project modules
+  - Integrating accessible design principles into the app modules
 - Jesse: Design an additional settings page for our application and start implementing various parts of the app through flutter.

 ## Progress & Issues
 - Emily: This past week I've been working on the confirmation page, styling it to match our wireframe and setting up functions to get information from models.
 Current issues are that the time estimation and user's current address are not working, which will be resolved this week.
-- Pulkit: Built a basic layout for each page in Flutter and added routes to finish the app's basic view flow.
+- Pulkit: Fixed bugs in the front-end, cleaned up some of the UI, added arguments from search page --> confirm page.
 - Simona: I finished styling the search page (the background color, search bar, buttons) and added the autofill after selecting a suggestion option
 - Lauren: Created Place API and place model.
 Wrote up architecture design doc for backend.
 - Aditya: Learned to work with Flutter and Dart, researched about more accessible app design and structure for screen-readers, and started working on speech-to-text integration.